saintaardvark/habit/README.md

 * I really should be using a WSGI server.

+* TODO: Use timezones in dates.
+Better timestamp formatting.

 * TODO: Add authentication.
 Currently there's no authentication at all...zero.

 * TODO: Allow user to delete or rename a habit.

 * TODO: Allow user to delete or update a log entry.

-* TODO: Better timestamp formatting.

 * TODO: Consistify API, and probably settle on a RESTful design.